Suspect in Stockholm truck attack was a failed asylum-seeker: police

 “We have a lot of people who are being taken to police offices throughout Stockholm for questioning,” police spokesman Kjell Lindgren told The Associated Press. “(We are doing) all the things that are necessary to make a good investigation.
 That means we are going to continue to check objects, people, vehicles and so on.”

-Stockholm city officials, meanwhile, had to moved thousands of flowers at a makeshift memorial to a nearby square after an aluminum fence outside the Ahlens department store was overwhelmed with tributes and threatened to collapse.
+Stockholm city officials, meanwhile, had moved thousands of flowers at a makeshift memorial to a nearby square after an aluminum fence outside the Ahlens store was overwhelmed with tributes and threatened to collapse.

 The fence had been put up to keep people away from the broken glass and twisted metal at the attack site, and to allow forensic experts and police to gather evidence.

-Boards were put on the store’s damaged front, and people were seen writing mourning messages directly on the boards.
+Huge boards covered the store’s damaged front, where mourners had scribbled messages of sadness and encouragement to continue with their normal lives despite the attacks.

-Thousands of people have come to the Stockholm crash site, including the prime minister, several government officials and Sweden’s crown princess, to lay flowers and light candles in memory of the truck attack victims.Report Typo/Error
+Thousands of people have visited the Stockholm crash site, including the prime minister, several government officials and Sweden’s crown princess, to lay flowers and light candles in memory of the truck attack victims.Report Typo/Error